-9. In Class Tutoring in Math, Reading and English - In-class tutors are available in several basic skills math, English and reading courses.
+9. In Class Tutoring in Math, Reading, English and ESL - In-class tutors are available in several basic skills math, English and reading courses.
 The purpose of having in-class tutors in the classrooms is to be able to give students an opportunity to access help from a tutor in solving difficult mathematical problems or in understanding difficult Reading and English concepts immediately in the classroom.
 Tutors are present for every lecture class, and as a result, they get to know the style and content that the instructor uses and help them understand concepts immediately in the classroom.
 All tutors are hired and trained through the Learning Center's tutoring program.
+Starting spring 2013, in-class tutors will be provided at several ESL courses as well.